WEEKLY CLASSES SPRING 2026

 BALAFON BEGINNER CLASSES

 Learn the basics of how to play Balafon - African Xylophones.
 These wooden instruments sound beautiful and have melodic qualities shared between simple interlocking patterns.
 Total beginners welcome and balafons are provided.
-Begins on January 21st.
-TIME: 6-6:55 pm DATES: Wednesdays, Begins on January 21st LOCATION: UVic School of Music (MAC A166, B016) COST: $125 for 4 weeks of classes TO REGISTER: CLICK HERE FOR THE ON-LINE REGISTRATION CLICK HERE FOR A MAP & BUS ROUTES |
+Begins on April 1st TIME: 6-6:55 pm DATES: Wednesdays, Begins on April 1st LOCATION: UVic School of Music (MAC A166, B016) COST: Just $125 for 4 weeks of specialized classes TO REGISTER: CLICK HERE FOR THE ON-LINE REGISTRATION CLICK HERE FOR A MAP & BUS ROUTES |

 Drum Victoria approach to learning: